superxc3/xcmkb/list of items/list of keyboards/60percent/sofle/sofleplus/firmware-changelog.md

 ![image](https://github.com/superxc3/xcmkb/assets/79617315/a3ba824f-1b53-489b-af21-4ad4c028af14)

 ### Known issue
-If you already purchase the board and wish to upgrade the firmware, please note that you have to accept two solutions here:
+1. If you already purchase the board and wish to upgrade the firmware, please note that you have to accept two solutions here:
-1. Plug in usb to your trackball side to enjoy newer updates.
+   a.
+Plug in usb to your trackball side to enjoy newer updates.
-2. Or, continue to plug in usb to left, but trackball layer doesnt light up.
+   b.
+Or, continue to plug in usb to left, but trackball layer doesnt light up.
 Capslock and numlocks still working.
+2. DPI will reset after SNIP function is pressed.